shalini1153/Appointment-Management-API/README.md

 ## Conclusion
 This project uses REST API protocols and has basic CRUD operations for doctor and patient.The current application is also deployed on GCP cloud using docker and kubernetes.
 We have also integrated external API to enhance our application.Role and permission managament is done on GCP cloud to access different resources on the cloud.
 Sensitive information like user password is hashed using salt and hash based algorith using bcrypt.
 We have also added user and roles on database for security reasons.

-This project is part of a cloud computing coursework taught by [Dr. Sukhpal Singh Gill](https://github.com/iamssgill) at the Queen Mary University of London Electrical Engineering & Computer Science Department to create a prototype of a cloud application.